Gretchen Whitmer: Personal life

 In 2001, the year after she was elected to the Michigan House of Representatives, Whitmer married Gary Shrewsbury, a photographer.
 She gave birth to the couple's first child in 2002, shortly before her mother died of glioblastoma at the age of 59.
 She later said: "They say that the five most stressful life events are getting married, having a child, the death of a loved one, moving your house, and starting a new job.
 And I did all of those things in that same two-year period."
 Whitmer and Shrewsbury have two daughters together, born 19 months apart.
 Although they divorced in 2008, they remain close, and Shrewsbury worked as a photographer on Whitmer's 2018 gubernatorial campaign.
 Their daughters both graduated from East Lansing High School and the University of Michigan.
 Their eldest daughter is openly lesbian.

 In 2011, Whitmer married Marc P. Mallory, a dentist.
 A Republican voter who identifies as fiscally conservative but socially liberal, he has three sons from his previous marriage.
-Whitmer and Mallory live in the Michigan Governor's Mansion in Lansing, Michigan.
-They also own a vacation cottage in Antrim County, near Elk Rapids.

 Whitmer's sister, Liz Whitmer Gereghty, is a Katonah–Lewisboro School Board trustee in Westchester County, New York.
 Gereghty briefly ran for the 2024 Democratic nomination for Congress in New York's 17th congressional district, a suburban swing district held by Republican Mike Lawler, but dropped out of the primary in November 2023, endorsing former congressman Mondaire Jones.

 Whitmer was inducted into the Michigan Women's Hall of Fame in 2023.
 She has three tattoos.